2022–23 Michigan Wolverines men's basketball team: NIT tournament

 On March 12, Michigan received and accepted an at-large bid to the 2023 National Invitation Tournament as the No. 3 seed.
 This was the Wolverines' first National Invitation Tournament appearance since 2007.
 On March 14, Michigan began their participation in the 2023 NIT with a 90–80 victory over Toledo in the first round.
 Michigan was led by Bufkin with a game-high 23 points, eight rebounds and five assists, while Baker added a season-high 21 points, Dickinson added 19 points and nine rebounds, one rebound shy of a double-double, and McDaniel added 16 points and eight assists.
 Michigan shot a season-high 57 percent (13-for-23) from three-point range.

 On March 18, Michigan lost to Vanderbilt in the second round.
-Michigan was led by Dickinson with 21 points and 11 rebounds, for his 31st career double-double, while McDaneil added 19 points, five rebounds, and three assists, and Baker added 11 points.
+Michigan was led by Dickinson with 21 points and 11 rebounds, for his 31st career double-double, while McDaniel added 19 points, five rebounds, and three assists, and Baker added 11 points.
 Michigan opened the game with a 5–0 lead, before Vanderbilt answered with a 17–0 run to force a Michigan timeout with 12:51.
 Michigan responded with a 15–3 run to tie the game at 20.
 During the final five minutes of the half the teams shot a combined 33 percent (five-for-15) from the field, and Michigan led the game 30–29 at half-time.
 Vanderbilt took advantage of three Michigan turnovers in the final minute of the game to go on a 9–0 run and take a one-point lead with 12 seconds remaining in the game.
 Michigan missed layup attempts by McDaniel and Dickinson in the final seconds, and Vanderbilt won the game.
 Youssef Khayat started in his first career game, replacing an injured Bufkin, and scored three points and three rebounds in 17 minutes.
 With his double-double Dickinson tied Loy Vaught for sixth most all-time in Michigan program history.
 McDaniel became the sixth Michigan freshman to record at least 250 points, 100 rebounds and 100 assists in their freshman season, and the first since Derrick Walton Jr. in 2013–14.